Leavander Johnson: Biography

 Johnson got his second world title shot in May 1997, this time challenging Orzubek Nazarov for the WBA version of the lightweight world title.
 Johnson's challenge once again proved unsuccessful as the fight was stopped in the seventh round for his second loss.
 He did not fight in another world championship fight for six and a half years after this, during which time he lost once more after he was disqualified for headbutting Michael Clark during a contest in Atlantic City.
 After losing to Javier Jauregui in a fight for the vacant IBF world title in November 2003, he only fought once in the eighteen months after before getting another shot at the IBF crown, against Zoff.
 Johnson won the fight, in what proved to be the highlight of his career.

 Johnson defended his title for the first time on September 17, 2005, against Mexican fighter Jesús Chávez.
 The fight was stopped early in the 11th round after Johnson received a barrage of punches from his opponent.
 Despite being able to leave the ring under his own momentum, he collapsed in his dressing room shortly afterwards.
 He was rushed to the hospital and had emergency surgery to correct a subdural hematoma (swelling and bleeding on the brain).
 Following the surgery, Johnson was placed in a drug-induced coma.
 Despite initial fears that he would not survive the night even after the surgery, he survived into the next week and was showing some early signs of improvement, but still remained in critical condition.
 However, his condition stopped improving and on September 22, 2005, it was decided to discontinue efforts to artificially prolong his life.
 He was pronounced dead at 4:23 p.m.
 PDT surrounded by his family.

 Johnson's career record was 34 wins (26 by KO), 5 losses, 2 draws, and 1 no contest.

+Safety changes

+Johnson's death, along with a contest earlier in the year, led to the Nevada Athletic Commission imposing new rules in 2006.

+Rule changes were made regarding hydration of boxers, which includes the legalisation of sealed sports beverages with electrolytes in a venue, mandatory tests on nutrition, concussions, weight loss, and hydration for all trainers and seconds, heavier glove requirements (ten-ounce gloves required for 135 pounds and heavier boxers), the use of three ringside physicians (one for each boxer and a third) during each match, and new mandatory inspections of competitors during the weigh-in, before the contest, and immediately after the contest.
+As of 2024, no boxer has been killed in a professional boxing contest in Nevada since Johnson's death.